sooha-cs/Assembly-lang-notes/instructions.md

 mov rcx,rbx
 ```

-MOV Memory to Register: Use brackets [ ] to load a value from memory into a register:
+MOV Memory to Register (and vice-versa) : Use brackets [ ] to load a value from memory into a register:
 ```
 mov al, [number]    ; loads the VALUE stored at address "number" into al
 ```